hotohoto/hotohoto.github.io/_posts/2019-05-02-introduction-to-sampling-methods.md

 ![rejection_sampling_criterion.png](/assets/2019/rejection_sampling_criterion.png)

-### if the proposal distribution is not enveloping the target distribution efficiently
+### If the proposal distribution is not enveloping the target distribution efficiently

 ```py
 import numpy as np